 For treating and alleviating the pain, rubbing aloe vera on the cracked corners of the mouth also proves to be helpful.
 Refrigerate a leaf of aloe vera prior to applying it on the affected area.
 Rub it for a few minutes and let it dry for at least 15-20 minutes before washing it.
 This is a natural treatment for angular cheilitis.

 2 tablespoons of tea tree oil, 1 tablespoon of Vitamin E oil, and ½ tablespoon of petroleum jelly should be mixed and applied over the cracked area as many times possible in a day.
 This remedy will heal the slits around the corners of the lip.

 Angular cheilitis can be treated at home by applying lemon.

 10. Over-the-counter Ointments

-You can also apply natural ointments, available in the market, to get rid of angular cheilitis.
+You can also apply natural ointments, available in the market.
 Ask your pharmacist for more information.